Asian shares mostly lower despite US markets rally

 THE QUOTE: "Despite the relief stemming from gains on Wall Street, the leads are mixed for Asia into Friday," Jingyi Pan of IG said in a commentary.
 "One notable trend that would add to the pressure for Asia markets this morning had also been the strengthening greenback."

-ENERGY: Benchmark U.S. crude fell 66 cents to $66.67 a barrel in electronic trading on the New York Mercantile Exchange.
-It gained 51 cents to $67.82 on Thursday.
-Brent crude, the benchmark for international oil prices, dipped 53 cents to $76.37.
+ENERGY: Benchmark U.S. crude fell 72 cents to $66.61 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the benchmark for international oil prices, dipped 74 cents to $76.15.

 Advertisement